This post may contain affiliate links. For more information, see our privacy policy.

 Mix up these one-bowl, no-mixer, super-easy Chocolate Cupcakes in Minutes.
 They're moist, delicious and come out of the oven with beautiful domed tops!

 Do you ever feel like a "doubting Thomas"?
-I sure did when I read the recipe for these chocolate cupcakes!
+I sure did when I read a recipe for these easy chocolate cupcakes!

-Do delicious cake/cupcake recipes have to include butter??
+Do delicious chocolate cupcake recipes have to include butter??

 That's why I was a bit doubtful when I googled "chocolate cupcakes" and saw a recipe titled Best Chocolate Cupcakes (from Add a Pinch) with no butter in the ingredient list.
 And the method was also quite "non-traditional".
 "Hmm, I'm not so sure about this one", I thought to myself.

-But I'd been looking for a really wonderful chocolate cupcake recipe for a while, and none that I'd tried had so far none had hit the mark.
+But I'd been looking for a really wonderful but easy chocolate cupcake recipe for a while, and none that I'd tried had so far had hit the mark.
 I wanted a moist, but light cupcake with a tender crumb and nice high dome.
-Oh yes, and it had to come together quickly.
+Oh yes, and it had to come together quickly and easily.

 Too many rave reviews to ignore